csj9703/University-Course-Management-Web-Application/README.md

         - **E-mail**: bob.admin@ucalgary.ca
         - **Password**: adminpass

-# Connecting To The AWS Database
+# Connecting To The AWS Database (For Development)
 1. Download [MySQL Workbench](https://www.mysql.com/products/workbench/) or your choice of MySQL Tool.
 2. Connect using the endpoint at the Hostname field: cpsc471-project-db.c3dvoz4qikix.us-west-1.rds.amazonaws.com
     - **Username:** admin